-Oncology nurse and Chamberlain 3-Year Bachelor of Science in Nursing (BSN) graduate Sandra Brown shares why she is drawn to this profession, what it takes to succeed and what a day in the life of an oncology nurse looks like.
+Oncology nurse and Chamberlain Bachelor of Science in Nursing (BSN) graduate Sandra Brown shares why she was drawn to this profession, what it takes to succeed, and what a day in the life of an oncology nurse looks like.

-The most patients that I have on any typical day is four.
-My work day begins around 6:45.
+Brown: The most patients that I have on any typical day is four.
+My workday begins around 6:45 am.
 I find my assignment for the day and then proceed to look over the SBAR (situation, background, assessment and recommendation) report that came with my assignment.
-After the 7 am huddle at the nurses’ station, it’s time for the bedside shift report with the night nurse and line reconciliation on the computer.
+After the 7:00 am huddle at the nurses station, it’s time for the bedside shift report with the night nurse and line reconciliation on the computer.
 After I have taken responsibility for my patients, I gather the supplies I think I need for the day and pull medications.

-Around 8 am I go back in to see my patients, do the head-to-toe assessment, check morning vital signs again and then pass out morning meds.
-After I have seen all my patients, I go and finish documentation on my patients, unless I get a call to come in to a patient or family member.
+Around 8:00 am, I go back in to see my patients, do the head-to-toe assessment, check morning vital signs again and then distribute morning medications.
+After I have seen all my patients, I go and finish documentation on my patients, unless I get a call to come in from a patient or family member.
 I usually try to spend some time talking and getting to know my patient more on a personal level instead of basing all of my knowledge off of what I have been told or read.
-I typically finish around 10 am.

-Every even hour after my initial visit, I go in to see my patient and check them for pain, personal needs, etc. I also give any other medication they may need throughout the day during those times.
-Around 4 pm, I try to sit down and update my care plan, chart my evaluation notes for the day and do the acuity assessment for the day on each patient.
-From 6:30 – 7 pm, we tie up loose ends and at the 7 pm huddle the bedside shift report begins.
+Every even hour after my initial visit, I go in to see my patient and check them for pain, personal needs and so on.
+I also give any other medication they may need throughout the day during those times.
+Around 4:00 pm, I try to sit down and update my care plan, chart my evaluation notes for the day and do the acuity assessment for the day on each patient.
+From 6:30 to 7:00 pm, we tie up loose ends, and at the 7:00 pm huddle, the bedside shift report begins.

 Getting a chance to get to know my patients and their families would be my favorite part of oncology nursing.
 They are the bravest, most encouraging and often spiritual people you will meet.
 They are really strong despite cancer and chemo destroying their bodies.

-Being a very caring and compassionate person.
-It’s not going to be easy but you can do it.
+Brown: Being a very caring and compassionate person.
+It’s not going to be easy, but you can do it.
 In oncology nursing, it’s like family.
-We see what’s going on so we try to be helpful and try to be there to help each other in the moment.
+We see what’s going on, so we try to be helpful and try to be there to help each other in the moment.

-I would say that just like birth, death is a part of life.
-It may not be the happiest time but be caring and compassionate.
+Brown: I would say that just like birth, death is a part of life.
+Be caring and compassionate.
 Being organized will help when you have to give a patient chemo and you still have three other patients.
 Always ask questions and always ask for help!
 This is the hardest for most nurses.
-I would prefer you to ask questions than to guess.

-Chamberlain provided the necessary tools I needed for my BSN.
+Brown: Chamberlain provided everything I needed to earn my BSN.
 If I didn’t understand something, the tutoring center was always there.
-Nurses who had the experience were able to help me and instructors were always available with their door open when I needed them.
+Nurses who had the experience were able to help me, and instructors were always available with their door open when I needed them.
 The tools were there for me to be a successful student and to be an extraordinary nurse.